onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Onyx-Straps-In-For-A-Jepsening.md

 The first hitch was we had to account for writes to the ledger that were unacknowledged, but read back by the checker.
 These are allowable and expected, see the [Two Generals Problem](https://en.wikipedia.org/wiki/Two_Generals%27_Problem), and should be handled at the application layer if required.
 Onyx ensures that any events that must be transactional are written in the same write.

-After accounting for this checker discrepency, we quickly hit test failures.
+After accounting for this checker discrepancy, we quickly hit test failures.
 The root cause of this issue was simple to determine.
 Our BookKeeper servers were committing suicide upon losing quorum.
 While this is a reasonable response to this issue, it was not our assumption, and it is not documented in BookKeeper's documentation.
 After creating a [JIRA issue](https://issues.apache.org/jira/browse/BOOKKEEPER-882) for this documentation issue, and monitoring the BookKeeper server, we were able to achieve consistently successful test runs!
-Sometimes, the nemesis would cause all writes to a ledger to fail, however this is the intended behaviour under these conditions.
+Sometimes, the nemesis would cause all writes to a ledger to fail, however this is the intended behavior under these conditions.
 The intended use is to create an additional ledger and continue writing.
 Kudos to the BookKeeper team for passing these tests with only a documentation issue.